usds/justice40-tool/README.md

 The Justice40 initiative and screening tool were announced in an [Executive Order](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/01/27/executive-order-on-tackling-the-climate-crisis-at-home-and-abroad/) in January 2021, with the goal to launch an MVP of the tool by July 27, 2021.
 This tool will include interactive maps and an initial draft scorecard which federal agencies can use to prioritize historically overburdened and underserved communities for benefits in their programs.

 ## Core team
-The core Justice40 team building this tool is a small group of designers, developers, and product managers from the US Digital Service in partnership with the Council on Enviornmental Quallity (CEQ).
+The core Justice40 team building this tool is a small group of designers, developers, and product managers from the US Digital Service in partnership with the Council on Environmental Quality (CEQ).
+An up-to-date list of core team members can be found in [CODEOWNERS.md](CODEOWNERS.md).

 ## Community
 The Justice40 team is taking a community-first and open source approach to the product development of this tool.
 We believe government software should be made in the open and be built and licensed such that anyone can take the code, run it themselves without paying money to third parties or using proprietary software, and use it as they will.

-We know that we can learn from a wide variety of communities, including those who will use or will be impacted by the tool, who are experts in data science or technology, or who have experience in climate, economic,or environmeental justice work.
-We are dedicateed to creating forums for continuous conversation and feedback to help shape the design and developmeent of the tool.
+We know that we can learn from a wide variety of communities, including those who will use or will be impacted by the tool, who are experts in data science or technology, or who have experience in climate, economic,or environmental justice work.
+We are dedicated to creating forums for continuous conversation and feedback to help shape the design and development of the tool.

 We also recognize capacity building as a key part of involving a diverse open source community.
-We are doing our best to use accesible language, provide technical and process documents in multiple languages, and offer support to our community members of a wide variety of background and skillsets, directly or in the form of group chats and training.
+We are doing our best to use accessible language, provide technical and process documents in multiple languages, and offer support to our community members of a wide variety of background and skillsets, directly or in the form of group chats and training.
 If you have ideas for how we can improve or add to our capacity building efforts and methods for welcoming folks into our community, please let use know in the [Google Group](https://groups.google.com/u/4/g/justice40-open-source) or email us at justice40open@usds.gov.

 ### Community Chats
 We host open source community chats every two weeks on Monday at 5-6pm ET.
 You can find information about the agenda and how to participate in our [Google Group](https://groups.google.com/u/4/g/justice40-open-source).